24 Ways You're Cooking Ham Wrong

 How to fix it: Don't remove the skin, and to get it crispy, crank up the heat at the end.
-Different chefs have different recommendations for cooking temperatures, but Proto's method is to cook the ham most of the way at 325 to 350 °F, and then turn up the heat to 400 to 425 °F in the final minutes to crisp up the skin.
+Different chefs have different recommendations for cooking temperatures, but Proto's method is to cook the ham most of the way at 325 to 350 degrees Fahrenheit, and then turn up the heat to 400 to 425 degrees Fahrenheit in the final minutes to crisp up the skin.

 Pineapple rings or cherries are classic ham garnishes.
 But try experimenting with more savory flavors, says Logan Stephenson, the executive chef of Panzano in Denver, Colorado.

-How to fix it: Try herbs or spices for a savory garnish, Stephenson suggests.
+How to fix it: Try herbs or spices for a savory garnish, Stephenson says.
 He suggests rosemary and thyme.

 Avoid using strong flavors, like heavy spices and ginger, in your glaze, Roy says.
 They can take over the flavor of your ham.

-How to fix it: Go sweet with maple and brown sugar are a go-to or more savory with herbs and mustards, she suggests.
+How to fix it: Go sweet (maple and brown sugar are a go-to), or try more savory flavors with herbs and mustards, she suggests.